-2 Turn on your computer by pressing the Power key on the keyboard.
+2 Turn on your computer by pressing the Power key on the keyboard or pressing the power button on the front panel of the computer.

 The Power key is marked with a triangle.
 Its location depends on which keyboard you have.